-Immovable property, machinery, plant, implements, utensils, or articles, except for prototypes or pilot plants created exclusively for the process of scientific or technological research and development.
-These prototypes or pilot plants should not be intended or used for production purposes after the completion of the research and development.

-Financing, administration, compliance, and similar costs are not eligible for deduction.
+- Immovable property, machinery, plant, implements, utensils, or articles, except for prototypes or pilot plants created exclusively for the process of scientific or technological research and development.
+These prototypes or pilot plants should not be intended or used for production purposes after the completion of the research and development. - Financing, administration, compliance, and similar costs.